Chinmay-Ankolekar/ClassmateConnect/README.md

-## Classmate Connect
+## ClassmateConnect

-Classmate Connect is a platform designed to facilitate project collaboration and communication among college students.
+ClassmateConnect is a platform designed to facilitate project collaboration and communication among college students.
 It allows users to create projects, discuss them with teammates, and enhance productivity.

 ### Features